Embodying Physical Computing into Soft Robots: Algorithmic Physical Computing and Mechano-Logic

 \subsection{Examples of Embodied Algorithmic Computing}

 To better illustrate the working principle, we detail a fluidic and algorithmic computer based on a reprogrammable metamaterial processor (Fig. \ref{fig:PAC}a).
 The processor comprises identical bistable unit cells whose elastomeric chambers snap at defined pressure thresholds, converting vacuum and atmospheric pressure input into binary states {\cite{jiao2024reprogrammable}}.
 As a result, a bistable unit cell with a clever tubing design can function like a resistor, enabling the construction of complex logical circuitry.
+More specifically

-In the example in Fig. \ref{fig:PAC}(a), 24 unit cells are connected into a soft processor consisting of two SR latches, a 2–4 demultiplexer, and four ring oscillators (each linked to a soft robotic finger).
+\begin{itemize} \item \textit{Kernel}: In the example, the kernel has 24 unit cells that are connected into a soft processor, including two SR latches, a 2–4 demultiplexer, and four ring oscillators (each linked to a soft robotic finger).
 The soft processor and the fingers are all powered by one constant vacuum pressure.
 The entire system can reversibly switch between four different operation modes, each of which corresponds to the oscillatory bending of one finger.

-The operator can choose the operating mode via manually pressing the input cells of the SR latches (\textit{input encoding}).
+\item \textit{Input encoding}: The operator can choose the operating mode via manually pressing the input cells of the SR latches (\textit{input encoding}).
 For example, if the first figure is activated initially, one can press the `$S_2$' cell to activate the second figure and then press the `$R_2$' cell to switch back.
 The outputs of the two SR latches are sent to the demultiplexer, so these 2 data lines are converted into 4.
-The resulting four outputs of the demultiplexer serve as the power source for the ring oscillators (\textit{programmed input-output evolution}).
-Finally, the robotic fingers transform the output oscillatory pressures into mechanical bending (\textit{output decoding}).
+The resulting four outputs of the demultiplexer serve as the power source for the ring oscillators.

+\item \textit{Output decoding}: The robotic fingers transform the output oscillatory pressures into mechanical bending.
 Notably, the current operation mode persists even after the removal of the pressing force, owing to the ability of the SR latches to retain their logic states until updated by new inputs.

-Finally, one can re-arrange these fluidic unit cells to construct a new soft processor with different input-output mapping (\textit{re-programming}).
+\item \textit{Re-programming}: Finally, one can re-arrange these fluidic unit cells to construct a new soft processor with different input-output mapping. \end{itemize}